Concepts in Misconceptions

-In other words, even if we had never seen or tasted these things we call food and water, we would at least know of their existence by virtue of the fact that we had a desire for them.
-And as such, we could never resist the urge to discover what these things called food and water truly were, no matter how hard we tried to live without them.
+In other words, even if we’d never seen or tasted food or water, we’d at least know of their existence because of our desire for them.
+As such, we could never resist the urge to find food and water, no matter how hard we tried to live without them.

-So, likewise, we naturally must persevere in our efforts, however feeble and meandering, to ferret out the true meaning of what our hearts and minds must grapple with daily.
-We must continually strive to understand the true nature of reality, because otherwise we are robbed of our most valuable quality—in fact, our birthright as human beings created in God’s image—which is to seek for the truth and grasp it, regardless of what others may think of us in our homely efforts.
-We must do so because something deep down in all of us can and does comprehend the truth when we hear it, in spite of all our doubts and fears to the contrary.
-And this very knowing is actually the essence of what it means to be human, having been originally created to understand the mystery of God’s Universe in all its glory and to see it as a genuine reflection of the divine nature, as God has always intended for us to know it.
-In this, one can catch a glimpse into one of the most sublime paradoxes that mankind has yet to contemplate; as Albert Einstein explained, when he observed: “The great mystery of the Universe is, in fact, its comprehensibility.”
+Likewise, we must persevere in trying to discover the true meaning of what our hearts and minds grapple with daily.
+We must continue striving to understand the true nature of reality, because otherwise we’re robbed of our most valuable quality, which is our desire to seek truth and grasp at it, regardless of what others may think of our homely efforts.
+We do so because something deep down inside us can and does comprehend the truth when we see or hear it, in spite of all our doubts and fears to the contrary.

 This ability to instinctually recognize the truth is, in fact, the essence of what it means to be human.
 In this, we catch a glimpse into one of the most sublime paradoxes mankind has yet to contemplate, as Albert Einstein explained: “The great mystery of the Universe is ... its comprehensibility.”